Neochic/Woodlets/README.md

 [![Join the chat at https://gitter.im/Woodlets/Lobby](https://badges.gitter.im/Woodlets/Lobby.svg)](https://gitter.im/Woodlets/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-**Caution: This plugin is still alpha.
-There might be breaking changes.
-However the only change that is planned until beta release that may break anything is the restructuring of the default templates.
-They are used to inherit from in your theme templates.
-Just keep that in mind and check the changes on the default templates you inherit from before you update until beta is released.
-Beta is going to be released very soon.
+**Woodlets is beta.
+We think it's stable enough be used it in productive environments and we do so.
+However you should copy the default templates directory from views/defaultTemplates into the woodlets directory of your theme.
+This helps to prevent incompatibilities with future Woodlets versions.**

-Feedback and feature requests are welcome!**
+**Feedback and feature requests are welcome!**

 Woodlets is a WordPress plugin that makes theme development more productive and fun.
 The main features are: